kubeflow/website/content/docs/gke/deploy/deploy-cli.md

   [Deployment Manager configuration files](https://cloud.google.com/deployment-manager/docs/configuration/) defining your GCP infrastructure.

-  * The directory is created when you run `kfctl.sh generate platform`.
+  * The directory is created when you run `kfctl generate platform`.
   * You can modify these configurations to customize your GCP infrastructure.

 * **${KFAPP}/k8s_specs** is a directory that contains YAML specifications